-I think I’ve posted this recipe before, but since we’re talking about molasses, here’s a great chocolate chip cookie with a small hit of molasses.
+I think I’ve posted this recipe before, but since we’re talking about molasses, here’s a great chocolate chip cookie with molasses.
 This recipe comes from Roland Mesnier.
-The molasses not only adds flavor, but gives these cookies a lovely golden hue.
+The molasses adds flavor and gives these cookies a lovely golden hue.

 - 3 cups plus 3 tablespoons all-purpose flour aerate and stir before measuring

 - 1 cup unsalted butter -- 2 sticks softened

 - 1 cup granulated sugar